-Welcome.
-I'm glad you're here.
+I'm so glad you're here.
 Whoever you are, you are welcome.

 The research is clear, diets do not work.
 An incredibly high percentage (95-98%!) of people who diet end up worse off than they started - mentally and physically.
 But somehow we continue to "believe" that weight loss is the answer to so many problems.
 The truth is it is just not.